-What to see in Kenya
+Things to do in Kenya

-Another draw card for Kenyan tourism is the wonderful coastline and paradise beaches.
+Another draw card for Kenyan tourism is the wonderful coastline and idyllic beaches.
 The warm waters of the Indian Ocean are ideal for swimming and watersports, and there are some well-preserved coral reefs to explore beneath the surface.
 There are a number of popular resorts along the Kenyan coast and Mombasa is an interesting port city.
 Kenya has pleasant weather throughout the year, making this a great beach holiday destination.

 Nairobi National Park and Sheldrick Elephant Orphanage